multiprocessio/cssplus/README.md

 node ./cssplus-runner.js ./tens-of-thousands-of-rules.scss > cssplus-out  0.37s user 0.02s system 157% cpu 0.246 total
 ```

-This is only possible because this library does no validation of
+Again, this is only possible because this library does no validation
-selectors or property values.
+of selectors or property values.

 ### Nested rule support